Dave Winfield (footballer): York City

 Following his release from Shrewsbury, Winfield joined League Two rivals York City on a two-year contract on 16 June 2014.
 He made his debut in a 1–0 home defeat to Doncaster Rovers in the League Cup first round on 12 August 2014.
 Winfield made only five appearances for York before joining their League Two rivals AFC Wimbledon on a one-month loan on 12 February 2015.
 He made his debut two days later in a 2–0 away defeat to Shrewsbury before the loan was extended in March 2015.
 He had made seven appearances for AFC Wimbledon when York recalled him on 19 March 2015 after an injury to Stéphane Zubar.
 Winfield left York after rejecting a new contract in June 2016.

 Ebbsfleet United

 Winfield joined National League South club Ebbsfleet United on 9 June 2016.
-He scored in the 76th minute of Ebbsfleet's 2–1 win over Chelmsford City in the 2017 National League South play-off Final, which saw the club promoted to the National League.
+He scored in the 76th minute of Ebbsfleet's 2–1 win over Chelmsford City in the 2017 National League South play-off final, which saw the club promoted to the National League.

 Later career

 On 2 October 2019, Winfield signed for Chelmsford City.

 On 6 December 2019, after two goals in ten appearances in all competitions, Winfield moved up a division to sign for National League club Bromley.

 Winfield signed for Romford prior to the 2020–21 season, making six appearances for the club in all competitions, before the season was curtailed due to the COVID-19 pandemic.

 On 10 July 2021, Winfield returned to Chelmsford City.
+On 5 June 2024, after seven goals in 117 appearances in all competitions across two spells, Chelmsford City announced Winfield would be leaving the club.

+On 6 June 2024, Winfield joined National League South side Welling United.

+On 8 July 2025, Winfield returned to the National League South following Welling United's relegation, joining Hornchurch.